 If you’re looking for a more exclusive experience without breaking the bank, the best time to visit the Walt Disney World resort is in the winter, as it is far less crowded.

 See Related: Best Things to Do in Miami, Florida

 22. Portland Head Light

 It is Maine’s oldest lighthouse, having been built in 1791.
-The light station is automated, and the tower, beacon, and foghorn are maintained by the United States Coast Guard.
+The light station is automated, and the United States Coast Guard maintains the tower, beacon, and foghorn.

 The former lighthouse keepers’ house is now a maritime museum within Fort Williams Park.
 The best time to visit Portland Head Light is in the spring or fall when the weather is the most pleasant.

 President Thomas Jefferson’s primary plantation, Monticello, was located in Virginia and was built after he inherited property from his father at age 26.